 Skin Tear Prevention

-A. Prevent skin tears in older adult patients (LeBlanc, Baranoski, Christensen et al., 2016; LeBlanc & Baranoski, 2017; LeBlanc et al., 2018)
+A. Prevent skin tears in older adult patients (LeBlanc et al., 2016, 2018; LeBlanc & Baranoski, 2017)

-B. Identify patients at risk for skin tears (Mason, 1997; LeBlanc, Baranoski, Christensen et al., 2016; LeBlanc & Baranoski, 2017; LeBlanc et al., 2018).
+B. Identify patients at risk for skin tears (LeBlanc et al., 2016, 2018; LeBlanc & Baranoski, 2017; Mason, 1997)

-C. Foster healing of skin tears by:
+C. Foster healing of skin tears by

 1. Retaining skin flap

-2. Providing a moist, nonadherent dressing (Edwards et al., 1998; LeBlanc, Baranoski, Christensen et al., 2013; 2016; Thomas et al., 1999)
+2. Providing a moist, nonadherent dressing (Edwards et al., 1998; LeBlanc, 2013, 2016; Thomas et al., 1999)

 3. Protecting the site from further injury